Size1-3 feet (0.3–0.9 m)

 - A dome-shaped body called a “bell” that may measure 1-3 feet (0.3–0.9 m) in diameter.

-- The dome, or “bell,” is golden brown in color and has four ruffled oral arms extending downward as much as 12 feet (3.6 m) from its underside.
+- Bell is golden brown in color and has four ruffled oral arms extending down as much as 12 feet (3.7 m) from its underside.

 - There are also about 24 to 40 thin, maroon tentacles extending downward from around the perimeter of the bell.

-- This bell-and-tentacles body shape is the adult stage of the nettle, called a “medusa.”
+- This bell and tentacle body shape is the adult stage of the nettle, called a “medusa.”

-The bell-and-tentacles body shape is the adult stage of the pacific sea nettle, called a “medusa.”
+The bell and tentacle body shape is the adult stage of the Pacific sea nettle, called a “medusa.”

 - Diet consists of a wide variety of zooplankton including tiny crustaceans, invertebrate larvae, comb jellies, small fishes, fish eggs and larvae, as well as other jellies.

 - Occurs in the coastal waters of California and Oregon, less common north to the Gulf of Alaska, west to Japan and south to the Baja Peninsula.

-- Found in largest numbers during fall and winter.
+- Found in the largest numbers during fall and winter.

-- In the familiar medusa stage, the male and female sea nettle sexes are separate and release sperm and eggs into the water daily during spawning periods.
-This is the sexual reproductive phase.
+- Male and female sea nettles release sperm and eggs into the water daily during spawning periods.

 - Fertilized eggs develop into larvae that drift and then settle to the bottom, attaching to hard surfaces, such as oyster shells.

 - Larvae develop into small polyps that remain on the bottom in a dormant state throughout winter.
-During the spring and summer, the polyps “bud off” tiny sea nettles (called ephryae) about a quarter of an inch in diameter that grow rapidly into a conspicuous medusa.
-This is the asexual reproductive phase.
+During the spring and summer, the polyps “bud off” tiny sea nettles (called ephryae) about a quarter of an inch in diameter that grow rapidly into a medusa (adult stage).

-- Sea nettles are made up mostly of water containing salts, with organic materials only totaling about 6.4 ounces (181 g) of its entire weight.
+- Sea nettles are made up mostly of water-containing salts with organic materials making up a small portion of their entire weight.

 - “Not Evaluated” on the IUCN Red List.